The future of solar has just got brighter with this ‘ultra-thin’ device for converting stored energy into electricity.

 In 2017, scientists at a Swedish university created an energy system that makes it possible to capture and store solar energy for up to 18 years, releasing it as heat when needed.

 Now the researchers have succeeded in getting the system to produce electricity by connecting it to a thermoelectric generator.
-Though still in its early stages, the concept developed at Chalmers University of Technology in Gothenberg could pave the way for self-charging electronics that use stored solar energy on demand.
+The concept was developed at Chalmers University of Technology in Gothenberg in 2022.
+It could pave the way for self-charging electronics that use stored solar energy on demand.

 “This is a radically new way of generating electricity from solar energy.
 It means that we can use solar energy to produce electricity regardless of weather, time of day, season, or geographical location,” explains research leader Kasper Moth-Poulsen, Professor at the Department of Chemistry and Chemical Engineering at Chalmers.